Deterministic $(2/3-\varepsilon)$-Approximation of Matroid Intersection Using Nearly-Linear Independence-Oracle Queries: Preliminaries

 \begin{lemma}[Binary Search Technique from \cite{nguyen2019note,chakrabarty2019faster}] Given a matroid $\M = (V, \mathcal{I})$, an independent set $S \in \mathcal{I}$, an element $v \in V \setminus S$, and $T \subseteq S$, using $O(\log |T|)$ independence oracle queries, we can find an element $u \in T$ such that $S + v - u \in \mathcal{I}$ or otherwise determine that no such element exists.
 Furthermore, if there exists no such an element, then this procedure uses only one independence oracle query.\footnote{This is because there exists such an element if and only if $S + v - T \in \mathcal{I}$.} \end{lemma}

 Let \texttt{FindExchange}$(\M, S, v, T)$ be the procedure that implements Lemma \ref{lem:binary_search_ind}.

 Let $D_i$ be the set of elements $v \in V$ such that the distance from $s$ to $v$ is exactly $i$ in the exchange graph $G(S)$.
-Chakrabarty et al.~showed that the distance layers $D_i$ can be computed efficiently by using the binary search technique; see \cite[Algorithm 6 and Lemma 19]{chakrabarty2019faster}.
+Chakrabarty et al.~\cite{chakrabarty2019faster} showed that the distance layers $D_i$ can be computed efficiently by using the binary search technique.
+In their algorithm, they compute odd and even layers separately because \texttt{FindExchange} cannot find both incoming and outgoing edges due to restrictions on the allowed queries; see \cite[Algorithm 6 and Lemma 19]{chakrabarty2019faster}.
 Their algorithm requires $O(n r + r^2 \log r)$ independence oracle queries to compute all distance layers $D_1, D_2, \ldots , D_{2r+1}$; see \cite[Remark just after Proof of Theorem 18]{chakrabarty2019faster}.
 In our matroid intersection algorithm, we only need to compute $D_1$, $D_2$, and $D_3$.
 Their algorithm can compute $D_1$, $D_2$, and $D_3$ using $O(n + r \log r)$ independence oracle queries.
 See \texttt{GetDistance} (Algorithm \ref{alg:GetDistance}) for the pseudocode of the algorithm.

 \begin{lemma}[follows from {\cite[Lemma 19]{chakrabarty2019faster}}] Given a common independent set $S \in \I_1 \cap \I_2$ of two matroids $\M_1$ and $\M_2$, using $O(n + r \log r)$ independence oracle queries, we can find the distance layers $D_1 \subseteq V \setminus S, D_2 \subseteq S$, and $D_3 \subseteq V \setminus S$. \end{lemma}